-I ran across this college handout a dozen years ago and I liked Professor Lye’s simple, clear evaluation of what makes literature good.
+I ran across this college handout dozens of years ago and I liked Professor Lye’s simple, clear evaluation of what makes literature good.
 I know there are many answers to this question and arguments are legion.
 Right now, I have worked abundance of bodily fluids appearing in the text to my personal definition of good literature.
 It’s often a very personal thing.

 But despite the personal angle, there are examples of good literature (great even) that are often vilified by those readers who rely on personal experience to evaluate a book.
 I can’t tell you the number of serious students who dismiss Shakespeare a fuddy-duddy that no one reads any more (except college professors).

 So this is for me a good start at defining the things that make literature good.

 Depth, Complexity, Quality

 A common way of identifying the qualities that characterize literature as ‘good’ is through the concepts of depth, complexity and quality.

 The basic idea behind depth and complexity is that literature, as does any art form, represents human experience in a way that is both revealing and compelling, that tells us something about the world, holds it up for our examination, and does so in a way that engages us.
 This telling about the world will also tell us about ourselves, about the nature of human experience.

 As there are local as well as broader components to any understanding of the world — values and ideas which are common to a particular place and time as well as those which tend to encompass many groups over time — fiction will also tell us something about the specifics of a time and place, about how a certain group or time saw the world.

 The skilful use of the resources of the art form in evoking depth and complexity is known as quality.